weaviate/weaviate-io/developers/weaviate/benchmarks/ann.md

 machines.
 If you do not need the stated throughput, you can run with fewer CPU cores.
 If you need more throughput, you can run with more CPU cores.

-Please note that there is a point of diminishing returns with adding more CPUs because of synchronization mechanisms, disk, and memory bottlenecks.​ ​Beyond that point, you can scale horizontally instead of vertically.
-Horizontal scaling with replication will be ​[​available in Weaviate soon​](/developers/weaviate/roadmap/index.md)​.
+Please note that there is a point of diminishing returns with adding more CPUs because of synchronization mechanisms, disk, and memory bottlenecks.
+Beyond that point, you can scale horizontally instead of vertically.
+Horizontal scaling with replication will be [available in Weaviate soon](/developers/weaviate/roadmap/index.md).

 ## What are ef, efConstruction, and maxConnections?